Born on 14 January 1875 in Kaysersberg, about 80 km southwest of Strasbourg.

-Soon after his birth Schweitzer's family moves to Günsbach, about 10 km to the south of Kaysersberg.
-His family is culturally sophisticated, with interests in religion, music and scholarship.
-His father and maternal grandfather are Lutheran ministers.
-The French philosopher Jean Paul Sartre is Schweitzer's very much younger cousin.
+Soon after his birth Schweitzer's family moves to Günsbach, about 15 km southwest of Kaysersberg.
+Schweitzer's father and maternal grandfather are Lutheran ministers.
+The French philosopher Jean Paul Sartre is his younger cousin.
+Schweitzer's family have interests in religion, music and scholarship.

 Schweitzer receives his primary education at the village school.
 Though at first a poor student, he excels in music.
-He will go on to become an accomplished and internationally recognised concert organist and an authority on the music and life of Johann Sebastian Bach, using the income he makes from his performances to fund his education and his African hospital.
-He will also become the world's leading expert on organ building.
+He will go on to become an accomplished and internationally recognised concert organist and an authority on the music and life of Johann Sebastian Bach.
+He also becomes the world's leading expert on organ building.

-Academically, Schweitzer continues to do poorly until his secondary schooling at Mulhouse, where in one term he rises from the bottom of the class to near the top.
+Academically, Schweitzer continues to do poorly until he reaches secondary school.
+Then, in one term, he rises from the bottom of the class to near the top.

-1893 - He begins tertiary studies in theology at the University of Strasbourg, obtaining a doctorate in philosophy in 1899, and his licentiate in theology in 1900.
+1893 - Schweitzer enrols to study theology at the University of Strasbourg.
+He obtains a doctorate in philosophy in 1899 and his licentiate (licence) in theology in 1900.

 1896 - Aged 21, Schweitzer resolves to devote the next nine years of his life to his personal aspirations and then, when he turns 30, to work solely for the benefit of society.